SMTG-Bham/galore/README.rst

 to data from *ab initio* calculations.
 The two main intended applications are

-1. Application of Lorentzian instrumental broadening to simulated Raman spectra from DFPT calculations.
-2. Gaussian and Lorentzian broadening of electronic density-of-states, with orbital weighting to simulate UPS/XPS/HAXPES measurements.
+1. Gaussian and Lorentzian broadening of electronic density-of-states, with orbital weighting to simulate UPS/XPS/HAXPES measurements.
+2. Application of Lorentzian instrumental broadening to simulated Raman spectra from DFPT calculations.

 Documentation
 -------------

 A brief overview is given in this README file.
-Full documentation is available online: `readthedocs <http://galore.readthedocs.io/en/latest/>`__.
+A full manual, including tutorials and API documentation, is available online at `readthedocs.io <http://galore.readthedocs.io/en/latest/>`__.
 You can build a local version using Sphinx with ``make html`` from the *docs* directory of this project.

 Usage
 -----

+Broadening, weighting and plotting are accessed with the ``galore`` program.
 For full documentation of the command-line flags, please use the in-built help::